peterpeterparker/daviddalbusco.com/src/blog/automating-newsletter-claude-telegram-cloudflare-worker.md

 ## Conclusion

 If you publish a blog and send newsletters, feel free to fork [blog-to-newsletter-worker](https://github.com/peterpeterparker/blog-to-newsletter-worker) and drop [blog-to-newsletter-action](https://github.com/peterpeterparker/blog-to-newsletter-action) into your repo.
-It's been running on this site since this post was published.
+I'll be using it for "real" with this very first post.

 Until next time!
 David